-There are two types of ill-health retirement, and which one suits you will depend on your prognosis.
+There are currently two types of ill-health retirement.
+The one that suits you will depend on your prognosis.

-Alternatively, your fund could be placed into income drawdown, where you draw your pension (still taxed as income) directly from the fund.
+Alternatively, your fund could be placed into income drawdown, where you draw a taxable income directly from the fund.
 Anything left in your fund, if you die, could be used to provide pensions for your partner and dependent children, or inherited as a lump sum after tax has been deducted.

 If your pension savings are small

 If you’re aged at least 60 and the total value of all your workplace and personal pension savings is no more than a given limit (£30,000 in 2014–15), you can take the whole amount as a cash lump sum instead of turning it into a pension.
 You may prefer to do this if you think getting a lump sum would be more useful to you than receiving the money gradually through regular payments.
 For example, some people choose to invest the lump sum, or use it to pay off their debts.
 A quarter of the lump sum will be tax-free, but the rest is taxable as income for the year in which you receive it.

 Regardless of the value of your total pension savings, you can usually take the proceeds from a company pension as a lump sum if the value is no more than £10,000.
 A quarter of the lump sum will normally be tax-free, but the rest is taxable as income for the year in which you receive it.

 You may also be able to cash in personal pension funds of no more than £10,000 each, but only on three occasions.
 Certain rules apply and you must be aged at least 60.